Steps for Completing the M.S. Degree

 - Send defense notification information (name, defense date, title, abstract, advisor, committee, location) to Department Office (email@example.com)

 - Revise the thesis post-defense (committee will not approve and sign off until revised)

-- By early June, summer after 4th semester, revise the thesis and submit it to the Graduate Studies Office before the Thesis Publication Deadline
+- By early June/January, after 4th semester, revise the thesis and submit it to the Graduate Studies Office before the Thesis Publication Deadline

 Of course, not all students will be able to follow the schedule above.
 Therefore, there are thesis submission and publication deadlines each summer and fall as well.
 Typically, the deadline for submission for committee-approved theses is: for Fall graduation, first week of November; for Spring Graduation, the first week of April; for Summer Graduation, July 1st.

 A very common scenario is for the student to miss the April thesis submission deadline because of the project taking longer than they expected.
 Those students may then target the next deadline in the summer, or the one in the following fall.
 Other students delay taking courses, and plan to graduate in their 5th semester or later.
 Those students should still be aware of how short a period of time two semesters is for completing a thesis.